How to Run a Box Fan without Electricity? (6 Great Ways)

 Video | Ludic Science

-Use an AA battery or a 9-volt battery to operate a tiny fan.
-Even a car battery can be used to power a larger fan.
+Usually, you will need an AA battery or a 9-volt battery to operate a tiny box fan, whereas a 12-volt car battery may be required to power a larger one.

-Each wire linked to the snap connection and the fan should have its ends stripped of wire.
-Twist the red (positive) wires.
+Strip the end of each wire linked to the snap connection and the box fan.
+Twist the red (positive) wires and join them.

 connecting to duracell battery